Polaris-algedi/airbnb-clone-project/README.md

 - **Enhance Usability:** Ensure that design choices, such as color contrasts and typography, meet accessibility standards.
 - **Save Time:** Streamline the development process by reducing guesswork and misinterpretation.

-Here’s the **Project Roles and Responsibilities** section for the README:

 ---

 ## Project Roles and Responsibilities